 This amazing picture book biography begins and ends with this empowering, yet simple sentence.
 Ken Nedimyer was a boy growing up in Southern Florida and watched as the coral reefs off the coast began to die.
 He decided to take action and established a foundation to restore corals to the reefs.
 The illustrations had me diving right in with this book!
 They’re gorgeous and immersive.
 This is a great book for kids because it shows how one person can make a difference and also shows how kids can make a difference.
 The story is interesting, both the biographical and nature aspects of it.
 And I really appreciated learning how people, including young people, can help save coral reefs.
 It’s inspiring.

 A Year in Nature is a beautiful look at the seasons.
 The book opens out into a stunning four-part carousel, revealing intricately detailed pop-up scenes of spring, summer, autumn and winter.
 You can follow a family of foxes as the tiny cubs grow up through the year, and explore the woodland scenes to discover animals, trees, plants and flowers in different seasons.
-The book can be used like a playset for kids to investigate the seasons and help us to be grateful for the different weathers we have.
+The book can be used like a playset for kids to investigate the seasons and helps us to be grateful for the different weathers we have.

 I absolutely loved this book!
 ‘Little Walks, Big Adventures’ provides lots of uncomplicated but unique ideas for toddlers that you can use right away.
 I love the simplicity of creating a restaurant outdoors with your kids using magazines for menu inspiration but also the idea of a photo walk around your neighbourhood!
 The ‘Bring, Consider, Notice sections’ are a lovely touch which talks you through how to set up outdoor adventures with your kids.
 I loved how this book inspires us to look to our own neighbourhood to provide all kinds of adventures – there is no need to venture further afield.
 Not only does the book empower parents to encourage fun learning opportunities but it inspires the reader to look at their world in a new way.